• Skip to primary navigation

 We’ve just had a loft conversion and still need to do a bit of decorating and purchasing of furniture.
 This post has lots of great tips and ideas that I will definitely be checking out before buying anything else.

 The thing about kids is that they grow up.
 Fast.
-So when it comes making a cosy, comfortable bedroom for your children, you might be wondering how to design it so that it’s suitable for them now without being too young, outdated or impractical for them over the coming years.
+So when it comes to making a cosy, comfortable bedroom for your children, you might be wondering how to design it so that it’s suitable for them now without being too young, outdated or impractical for them over the coming years.

 The good news is that there’s a lot you can do to future-proof your children’s bedrooms so you don’t feel as though you’re chasing a moving target.
 Here’s how to design a kid’s bedroom so that it will last a lifetime…